Skip to content

 Understanding Performance Impact

-• Compiles each format part
+• Compiles each format part and adds gradients

 • Executes JavaScript for format conditions

-• Replaces variables, including JavaScript ones
+• Replaces variables (including JavaScript ones)

 • Checks each word against all rules

-• Logs the message
+• Logs the message and sends it to spies

 Key Performance Factors